21givenchy/21givenchy/README.md

 <p><em>Full-stack Jedi Knight.</a>
 </em></p>
 <h3>˖°. <img src="https://media.giphy.com/media/Lh1XLWCeaSLUnz8l1A/giphy.gif" width="150"> .°˖</h3>
-As a Full-Stack Jedi Knight.
+As a Full-Stack Jedi Knight. </br>
-I use my mastery of the Force to create powerful and intuitive web applications.
+I use my mastery of the Force to create powerful and intuitive web applications. </br>
-I am committed to using the full range of my skills to create exceptional web experiences.
+I am committed to using the full range of my skills to create exceptional web experiences.</br>
-* 🤝  I'm open to collaborating on Open source,
+* 🤝  I'm open to collaborating on Open source </br>
 * ⚡  Lets gooooooooooooooooooooooooooooooooooooooooooooooooooooo

 <a href="https://www.twitch.tv/21givenchy" target="_blank" rel="noreferrer"><img